chilcano/ghpages-holosec/_posts/2011-06-14-which-portal-solution-should-i-use.md

 ## What about software or products based on PHP, Python, Ruby, ... ?

-Yes, yes there are, and they are very good, in the following article we will discuss them and its level of maturity.
+Yes, there are, and they are very good, in the following article we will discuss them and its level of maturity.

 ## So, Is Portal Software ready for use?